 Portugal’s best surf spots

-- Surfing in Northern Portugal (everything up from Coimbra)
+- Surfing in the North of Portugal

-- Surfing in Central Portugal (between Lisbon-district and Coimbra)
+- Surfing in Peniche and Ericeira

-- Surfing in Southern Portugal (everything south from the Lisbon-district)
+- Surfing in the Algarve

 Wait….
 Is surfing the only thing you can do in Portugal?
 Hell no!
 This article is about surfing, however, do not forget that traveling to Portugal means you run the risk of being confronted with amazing food, very friendly people, beautiful nature and culture (!), a very low cost of living and (did we already mention) the great food.
 We’ve even dedicated a separate article to 8 reasons why you should go surfing in Portugal.

 But for now, let’s focus on the surfing.
-Read on about best surf spots in Portugal after the photo…
+Read on about the best surf spots in Portugal after the photo…

 Surfing in Northern Portugal